Work–Feedback Loop

 4. Time as a structural variable

-Up to this point, the work–feedback loop has been described qualitatively.
-We have seen that learning performance depends on coupling and that states result from different speeds.
-We have established that structural adaptation is only possible in the learning state.
+Up to this point, the WorkFeedback Loop has been described qualitatively.
+We have seen that learning ability depends on coupling and that states emerge from different speeds.
+We have established that structural adaptation is only possible in the Learning state.

-In order to understand this dynamic precisely, another dimension, time, must be introduced, because learning ability is not an abstract property, but rather a function of time sequences within the loop.
+To understand this dynamic precisely, another dimension must be introduced: time—because learning ability is not an abstract property but a function of time progressions within the loop.

 4.1 Time between signal and change

-There is a time lag between the effect of work and the change in future work.
-This time consists of at least three components:
+Between the effect of work and the change of future work lies time.
+This time—we call it the Feedback Response Time—consists of three components:

-This relationship is not a mathematical derivation but a structural decomposition.
-Any delay in one of the three elements prolongs the response time of the system.
+This is not a mathematical formula but a structural decomposition.
+Any delay in one of the three elements extends the system's response time.

 4.2 Feedback has a validity window

-Feedback is not timeless but becomes less valuable over time.
-It ages and decays over time.
+Feedback is not timeless—it becomes less valuable over time.
+It ages and decays.
 Therefore, every signal has a validity window.

-For example, user behavior may change, competitors may react, or the internal context within the company may change.
+For example, user behavior can change, competitors can react, or the internal context within the organization shifts.

 Figure 3: Feedback validity window